 The results estimate the net saving over 5 years to be between £673,108 and £509,435 for a CCG which contracts for 3,000 licences with a conservative 52% drop-out rate.
 This results in an ROI of between 2.38.

-The Economic Evaluation is available on the NHS Innovation Accelerator website.
+The Economic Evaluation is available on the NHS Innovation Accelerator website or by clicking the Download PDF button below.

 We're always innovating at DDM.
 If you're interested in collaborating, or just want to stay up-to-date, fill out the form below.